zzhang81/zzhang81/README.md

 # Hello, I'm Jason Zhang 👋

 I am a Research Assistant at the Department of Earth and Atmospheric Sciences, University of Houston.
 My research focuses on Rock Physics and Seismology.
+Thank you for visiting my GitHub profile!